 About the NWRS

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

 Have you taken a ride on the Blue Goose Express?
-Do you want to help with a study of ocean trash or work to keep Back Bay's trails beautiful?
+Do you want to help keep Back Bay's trails beautiful?
 Check out our Get Involved page for more information on volunteer opportunities!Get Involved

 Sometimes called sea hawks, ospreys are fish-eating raptors common to shorelines and coasts.
 They are often seen perched in large nests built of sticks or hunting over shallow waters.
 These birds carry their prey head-first from the water to a nearby area (such as a telephone pole or other structure) to feed.

 Page Photo Credits Sunset on Back Bay, Larry Wilcox, Tundra Swans, Roger Roberts

 , Blue Goose Express, USFWS, American bittern, Alex Monday/2013, All photos courtesy of USFWS unless otherwise noted.